Simulation studies related to the particle identification by the forward and backward RICH detectors at Electron Ion

 \subsection{dRICH location and vessel boundaries}

 During the optics tuning it was realized that the originally allocated space of $\sim$ 120~cm along the beamline is not sufficient to contain the focal plane inside the vessel, due to a very large polar angular acceptance.
-It became clear that to shift the vessel further away from the IP in order to minimize the adverse effects of the solenoid fringe field, even though the coil and the return flux configuration of the new magnet were carefully tuned to observe the so-called projectivity requirement, namely to minimize the overall bending of the charged secondary particles originated from the IP.
-As a consequence of these studies, in the final ATHENA configuration, which is presented in the Proposal, the dRICH vessel was shifted by $\sim$30~cm away from the IP, and at the same time the solenoid coils were moved by 25~cm towards the electron-going endcap (see figure \ref{fig:solenoid}).
+Therefore, it was necessary to shift the dRICH vessel further away from the IP in order to minimize the adverse effects of the solenoid fringe field, even though the coil and the return flux configuration of the new magnet were carefully tuned to observe the so-called projectivity requirement, namely to minimize the overall bending of the charged secondary particles originated from the IP.
+As a consequence of these studies, in the final ATHENA configuration, which is presented in the ATHENA proposal, the dRICH vessel was shifted by $\sim$30~cm away from the IP, and at the same time the solenoid coils were moved by 25~cm towards the electron-going endcap (see Fig. \ref{fig:solenoid}).